-The Student visa Eligibility Assessment assesses your immigration history.
+The UKVI Student Route Eligibility Assessment assesses your immigration history.
 This information is important as it can affect your visa application.

-Without a completed assessment, we cannot issue you with a CAS as we will not be able to make the necessary checks on your immigration status.
+Without a completed Student Visa Eligibility Assessment, we can't issue you with a CAS as we won't be able to make the necessary checks on your immigration status.

 The Immigration Health Surcharge (IHS) was introduced by the UK Government to help cover any medical needs you might have while you are here in the UK.
 You will need to pay this if you are studying in the UK for more than six months, or if you are already in the UK and apply to extend your stay.

-The charge will be £470 per student and per dependent (if relevant) per year of study, payable at the time of visa application.
+The charge will be £470 per student and per dependent (if relevant) per year of the visa issued, payable at the time of visa application.

 If you do not pay the surcharge if it is required, your visa application will be refused or treated as invalid and rejected.